OpenOrienteering/mapper-manual/pages/toolbars.md

 To **pick a direction** of an existing object, Ctrl+click the desired object before starting to draw the path.
 Drawing angles will then be automatically constrained to the picked direction (and its perpendicular directions) until you press the Ctrl key.
 This is very useful for e.g. drawing parallel houses or hedges/fences in front of houses which are parallel to them.

-To remove a misplaced point while drawing a line, use the backspace key to **undo** one step at a time, or leave it and correct the position using the [point editing tool](#tool_edit_point).
+To remove a misplaced point while drawing a line, use the backspace key to **undo** one step at a time, or leave it and correct the position using the [edit objects tool](#tool_edit_point).
 If the partly drawn line is discovered to be a mistake, use the Esc key to abort and remove it entirely.

 ##### Closed paths
 To draw a **closed path** (closed contour line, lake, etc.), press the return key to close the last segment of the path to the starting point.
 When drawing with area symbols, paths are closed automatically.
 However, there may be an unwanted corner at the start/end point if you just finish the path roughly at the position where you started it, instead of pressing return.